WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 A Christmas Eve gone wrong, a trauma he will redeem...

-Unable to cope from being disillusioned that one night he caught his mom getting groped by Santa Claus (really his dad), Harry has disillusioned himself to be the next true Santa in his adulthood.
-Staying true to his goal, his home's resplendent with Christmas toys and décors, spies on neighborhood children to see if they have been "bad" or "good" and works at the Jolly Dreams toy factory as a promoted supervisor, a job he is willing to trade back for an assembling line.
+Forward ahead to the present, we see a now-adult Harry staying true to his word, styling up his home with Christmas toys and décors, spying on neighborhood children to see if they have been "bad" or "good", and working at the Jolly Dreams toy factory as a promoted supervisor, a job he is willing to trade for a position back at the assembling line.

-When the Company Christmas party is in full swing, Harry watches the owner of Jolly Dreams making a televised announcement that, if production increases sufficiently, the company will be able to donate toys to the disadvantaged children at Willowy Springs State Hospital.
-Since nobody liked him and nobody ever will, Harry finally crumbles into dementia and has convinced himself as the one true Santa, destined to bring joy to all the good boys and girls.
+And then, during his company's Christmas party, Harry watches as the owner of Jolly Dreams make a televised announcement that, if production increases sufficiently, they'll be able to donate toys to the disadvantaged children over at Willowy Springs State Hospital.
+Seeing this as a sign, Harry finally succumbs to his dementia and convinced himself that he is the one true Santa, destined to bring joy to all the good boys and girls.

-Staying true to it's slasher nature, however, is some of this film's cheesier moments, providing a few intentional or unintentional laughs, like Harry, staying close to his new Santa Claus persona, trying to dive down a chimney only to get stuck and, in tribute to classic hammer films, him getting chased by a mob with flaming torches ala Frankenstein, a scene as silly as it is sort of symbolic on how the mob saw him a monster, despite his good intentions.
+However, the film does reek of strong cinema cheese not unlike your typical slasher, hammy moments that balances our the gloomy drama and providing a few intentional or unintentional laughs.
+One particular scene have Harry, staying close to his new Santa Claus persona, trying to dive down a chimney only to get stuck.
+And then there's this tribute to classic Hammer films where a mob of angry parents opted to chase him with flaming torches ala Frankenstein (1931), a scene as silly as it is sort of symbolic on how the mob saw him a monster, despite his good intentions.

-While it's not for everyone, Christmas Evil becomes a cult classic over the years and an unsung indie film triumph, whether as a slasher film or not, it's a quick tap on the back to remind us what the holiday is really all about.
-Presents come and go and so does holiday breaks, but should happiness and innocence go away from both child and child-like, then what is left for Christmas to offer?
-A "slasher" with a Christmas message, Christmas Evil deserves second look from both fans and haters, for tis' the Holidays had come and ole Santa Claus is coming to town~!
+Christmas Evil (1980) would eventually become a mini-cult classic over the years and an unsung indie film triumph.
+Whether as a slasher film or not, it's a quick tap on the back to remind us what the holiday is really all about.
+Presents come and go and so does holiday breaks, but should happiness and innocence go away from both child and the child-like, then what is left for Christmas to offer?
+A "slasher" with a Christmas message, Christmas Evil (1980) deserves second look from both fans and haters, for tis' the Holidays has come and ole Santa Claus is coming to town~!

 Bodycount: